yescine/DAViD/README.md

 ### Model License

-DAViD models, and codes are licensed under the [MIT](./LICENSE-MIT.txt).
+DAViD models, and codes are licensed under the [MIT License](./LICENSE-MIT.txt).

 ## 📖 Citation